KRFOSS/kali-docs/general-use/kali-branches/index.md

 ## Mapping

-Below is a diagram showing the relationship between the branches.
+Below is a diagram showing the relationship between the branches:

 ```plaintext
 debian-experimental -> debian-unstable -> debian-testing -> kali-dev -> kali-rolling -> kali-last-snapshot